-- 283. This local plan aims to deliver inclusive economic growth.
+- 285. This local plan aims to deliver inclusive economic growth.
 It supports and delivers the ambitions of the New Anglia LEP's Norfolk and Suffolk Economic Strategy and Local Industrial Strategy, the Cambridge Norwich Tech Corridor initiative, and the enhanced growth outlined in the Greater Norwich City Deal.
 In a time of significant economic uncertainty and change, the policies aim to provide an appropriate balance between certainty and flexibility to inform investment decisions and encourage economic development.

-- 284. The Norfolk and Suffolk Economic Strategy (NSES) recognise Norwich and Greater Norwich as one of six "priority places".
+- 286. The Norfolk and Suffolk Economic Strategy (NSES) recognise Norwich and Greater Norwich as one of six "priority places".
 Greater Norwich is also a key location within two other priority places; the A47 corridor and the Cambridge-Norwich corridor.
 The NSES identifies nine key economic sectors of:

 - energy;

 - life sciences and biotech;

 - ICT, tech and digital creative;

 - advanced agriculture, food and drink;

 - visitor economy, tourism and culture;

 - financial services and insurance;

 - transport, freight and logistics;

 - construction and development;

 - advanced manufacturing and engineering;

-- 285. The promotion of Norfolk and Suffolk as the "UK's clean growth region" sits at the heart of New Anglia's Local Industrial Strategy (LIS).
+- 287. The promotion of Norfolk and Suffolk as the "UK's clean growth region" sits at the heart of New Anglia's Local Industrial Strategy (LIS).
 It focusses on three high growth sectors: clean energy, agri-food and ICT/digital.
 All the NSES and LIS sectors are represented in Greater Norwich and relevant businesses are found throughout the area.
 In addition, there are important concentrations of the LIS priority sectors in strategic employment locations: Norwich Airport plays a key role in servicing the off-shore energy industry; Norwich Research Park and the Food Enterprise Park are crucial to the success of the agri-food sector; and, the city centre is home to a growing ICT/digital cluster.
 The high environmental standards promoted through this local plan will support the recognition of the area as the UK's Clean Growth region.

-- 286. The Cambridge Norwich Tech Corridor is an extension of both the Oxford Cambridge Arc and the London Stansted Cambridge corridor.
+- 288. The Cambridge Norwich Tech Corridor is an extension of both the Oxford Cambridge Arc and the London Stansted Cambridge corridor.
 The A11 coupled with Cambridge to Norwich train services provide the linking transport infrastructure.
-Greater Norwich includes key economic assets supporting the CNTC - notably Norwich and its city centre, the Norwich Research Park (including UEA and the Norfolk and Norwich University Hospital (NNUH)), the Food Enterprise Park, Norwich Airport and Hethel Engineering Centre.
+Greater Norwich includes key economic assets supporting the CNTC notably Norwich and its city centre, the Norwich Research Park (including UEA and the Norfolk and Norwich University Hospital (NNUH)), the Food Enterprise Park, Norwich Airport and Hethel Engineering Centre.

-- 287. Evidence in the Employment, Town Centre and Retail study (GVA 2017)98 investigated both "business as usual" and the potential for enhanced economic growth.
+- 289. Evidence in the Employment, Town Centre and Retail study (GVA 2017)99, updated in the Greater Norwich Employment Land addendum: Avison Young: 2020, investigated both "business as usual" and the potential for enhanced economic growth.
 It demonstrates that committed employment land is more than sufficient in quantity and quality to meet the potential for enhanced growth.
-The enhanced growth scenario forecasts around 45,000 jobs in the period 2015 to 2036.
-In the period 2015 to 2018 the East of England Forecasting Model (EEFM) suggests
+The Avison Young addendum forecasts growth of around 33,000 jobs in the period 2020 to

-98 Available here
+99 Available here